drowsy-coder/Nyaya-Sahaya/README.md

 ## 🏃‍♀️ Getting Started

-Download Femunity directly from our [GitHub repository](https://github.com/drowsy-coder/Nyaya-Sahaya).
+Download Nyaya Sahaya directly from our [GitHub repository](https://github.com/drowsy-coder/Nyaya-Sahaya).
 After downloading the app, you can sign up for an account using email credentials.

 ### 📝 Prerequisites